 Bava Batra 96 – Wine that Sours

-Rav Yehudah said, “The souring wine that is sold in shops still retains the blessing over wine, that is, “Who created the fruit of the vine.”
-Rav Zevid said, “Why should I say a blessing over wine that has soured?
-Rather, the blessing is “Who created everything by His word.”
-Rav Yehudah agrees about wine sold on the corners, which the thirsty indiscriminate public consumes in haste, that it is not wine at all.
+Rav Yehudah said, "The souring wine sold in shops still retains the blessing over wine, that is, "Who created the fruit of the vine."
+Rav Zevid said, "Why should I say a blessing over wine that has soured?
+Rather, the blessing is "Who created everything by His word."
+Rav Yehudah agrees that wine sold on the corners, which the thirsty, indiscriminate public consumes in haste, is not wine at all.

-If one bought a barrel of wine and it spoiled withing three days, then Rav says that it was beginning to spoil at the time of the sale, and therefore it is a mistaken purchase, which can be returned.
-Shmuel says that “it is on his shoulders.”
-This means either that it spoiled while being carried, or that the spoilage is due to the sins of the owner.
+If one bought a barrel of wine and it spoiled within three days, then Rav says that it was beginning to spoil at the time of the sale, and therefore, it is a mistaken purchase, which can be returned.
+Shmuel says that "it is on his shoulders."
+This means it was either spoiled while being carried or the spoilage was due to the owner's sins.

 Tuesday, November 24, 2009